-• Generation of greenhouse gases, with consequent alteration of climatic processes and sea levels; and
+• Generation of greenhouse gases, with consequent alteration of climatic processes and sea levels; and a direct cause of habitat loss and all these other adverse impacts on biodiversity.

 • Introduction of non-indigenous organisms, both intentionally (as for agricultural purposes) and unintentionally (as for a wide range of exotic pests).
 (ACF 2010)